 (d)(c) Should any party fail to consent to the entry of final orders or judgment by the bankruptcy judge, then the bankruptcy judge may require the parties to submit pleadings in support of or in opposition to the entry of final orders or judgment by the bankruptcy judge.
 Unless otherwise provided, Fed.
 R. Bankr.
-P. 9014 and LR 9014-shallwill -govern this procedure.
+P. 9014 and LR 9014 shall govern this procedure.
 The bankruptcy court may sua sponte determine and enter an order on whether the proceeding is subject to entry of final orders or judgment by the bankruptcy court, unless the district court withdraws the reference first.
 Unless otherwise provided, Fed.
 R. Bankr.
-P. 9014 and LR 9014 and LR 9014 and LR 9014 shall govern this motion.
+P. 9014 and LR 9014 shall govern this motion.